Skip to content

 Many castles display the long history of Scotland, but Blair Castle truly captures the essence of Scottish history, offering insights into both peaceful and turbulent times.
 Over 19 generations of the Atholl family have resided within the castle’s walls.
 In the 1860s/70s, the 7th Atholl Duke commissioned architects David Bryce and William Burne to transform the Georgian mansion into a Victorian castle, following the then-popular Scottish Baronial architecture style.
 Inside the castle, you can trace down the history and interests of the dukes through the furniture, paintings, collections of china, and other treasures.

-Highlights of Blair Castle include the Entrance Hall, which has a display of weapons that were used at the Battle of Culloden, the Georgian Dining Room (previously the Great Hall by the 3rd Earl) that still retains Thomas Clayton’s plasterwork, and the Drawing Room.
+Highlights of Blair Castle include the Entrance Hall, which has a display of weapons used at the Battle of Culloden, the Georgian Dining Room (previously the Great Hall by the 3rd Earl), which still retains Thomas Clayton’s plasterwork, and the Drawing Room.

 The castle also features a Tapestry Room.
-The room is lined with the Mortlake Tapestries, which were discovered in Paris, purchased by the 1st Duke, and later brought back to Blair Castle
+The room is lined with the Mortlake Tapestries, discovered in Paris, purchased by the 1st Duke, and later brought back to Blair Castle.

 The astounding Ballroom of Blair Castle should be at the top of your list of areas to explore.
 The 7th Duke commissioned the ballroom for the Atholl Highlanders, Europe‘s last private army, to use.
-It is still used as a venue for weddings and hosts many private dinners, Highland balls, and the Atholl Highlanders’ ball held annually.
+It is still used as a wedding venue and hosts many private dinners, Highland Balls, and the Atholl Highlanders’ Ball held annually.

 8. Inveraray Castle